Igor-scratchpad/Raspberry-PI-3-configuration/README.md

 ````
 ###**Fixing logging**

-The logging will try to happen over the xconsole, but we are in headless mode, so prevent it by commenting out the following lines:
+The logging will try to happen over the xconsole, but we are in headless mode, so prevent it by commenting out the following lines in **/etc/rsyslog.conf**:

 ````
 #daemon.*;mail.*;\